Why do I need Commercial property insurance?

 - general wear and tear – everyday things that happen to your property over time such as carpets wearing thin

-- acts of war or terrorism – buildings insurance policies usually exclude damage caused by terrorism, but we can provide cover for commercial properties for an additional premium.
+- acts of war or terrorism – buildings insurance policies usually exclude damage caused by terrorism, but we can provide cover for commercial property insurance for an additional premium.

 Contents insurance covers the cost of replacing your business’s stock or equipment if it is damaged or stolen.